mattpmason/resume/resume.md

 Office of the Chief Information Officer - Operations Division, July 2014 to April 2015, St. John’s, NL

 - Worked to research solutions using internal and external research materials to resolve user support requests
-- Maintained computers assets using research and conventional tools
+- Maintained computer assets using research and conventional tools
 - Conducted decommission of disused computer assets according to data protection and e-waste disposal guidelines
 - Consulted with end-users via phone and messaging to review support requirements in-depth